-According to a new study from Domo and CEO.com, A 360 Degree View of the CEO, only 65 percent of employees and executives feel they can count on their CEO to keep them informed.
+According to a new study from Domo and CEO.com,, only 65 percent of employees and executives feel they can count on their CEO to keep them informed.
 That’s a troubling statistic, considering that one-fourth of employees and executives say their CEO speaks to the company less than quarterly.

 Unfortunately, the business world is replete with cautionary tales about CEOs who failed to gain the trust of their employees through frequent and meaningful communication.
 Take former Delta Airlines CEO Ronald Allen, for instance.
 In 1994, Allen spearheaded a comprehensive cost-cutting initiative that laid off thousands of employees, closed numerous sales offices and slashed commissions for travel agents.
 The company was close to reaching its budget goals by 1997, but by that point Allen had earned a reputation for keeping his employees out of the loop.
 Company morale plunged, damaging Delta’s credibility for having the friendliest employees in the industry.

 “The kind of morale and support for management that once prompted the employees to buy the company a new Boeing 767, which they named The Spirit of Delta, was gone,” reported The New York Times.

 When undergoing a major change, whether recovering from a crisis or signing a major customer, how should CEOs communicate news to their company?
 Several tips can be gleaned from trends that rose to the top of the 360 Degree study.